PerMedCoE/observatory_benchmark/README.md

 **Figure 2.3.a: Example output of linear optimizer performance benchmark as driven by COBREXA.jl to solve a basic constraint-based metabolic modelling problem on 7 selected models.
 Missing solver entries represent solver failures on the model.**

-2. Implementations of individual analysis methods in the specific constraint-based modelling packages that were selected for comparison.
+1. Implementations of individual analysis methods in the specific constraint-based modelling packages that were selected for comparison.

-We collected the results as a large feature matrix with a plan to publish it on OpenEBench site if the visualisation support for feature matrices can be achieved; otherwise likely publishing by different means, such as the GitHub repository ([https://github.com/PerMedCoE/observatory_benchmark](https://github.com/PerMedCoE/observatory_benchmark)).
+We collected the results as a large feature matrix with a plan to publish it on OpenEBench site if the visualisation support for feature matrices can be achieved; otherwise likely publishing by different means, such as this [GitHub repository](https://github.com/PerMedCoE/observatory_benchmark).

 3. Efficiency and parallelization potential of the individual constraint-based modelling packages.